syntruth/tsuri/README.md

 - `traverseUp()`: Traverses from a given node back up the tree, and then down again once the root node has been reached, in a left-to-right fashion.
 - `breadthEach()`: Traverses the tree in a left-to-right, top-to-bottom fashion.
-- `postOrderEach()`: Traveres the tree from the leafs updwards towards the root, so leaves are iterated before their parents.
+- `postOrderEach()`: Traveres the tree from the leafs upwards towards the root, so leaves are iterated before their parents.

 See each method below for an example.